What Causes A Severe Spring Allergy Season?

 - Wind-Dry and windy weather is not kind to allergy sufferers because it is perfect for stirring up more pollen in the air and spreading it long distances.

 If you feel that every spring is labelled the worst for allergy sufferers, there could be some truth in that.
 According to a 2012 study published in the Annals of Allergy, Asthma and Immunology, pollen counts slowly rise annually and are expected to double by the year 2040.
 This is thought to be due to economic growth, air pollution, and climate change causing an increase in carbon dioxide which spurs pollen production.
-We recommend making an appointment with one of our board-certified allergists near Atlanta, Lawrenceville or Conyers GA by calling or going online at www.allergyinatlanta.com, so you will be able to get a head start on symptom relief this spring!
+We recommend making an appointment with one of our board-certified allergists near Lawrenceville GA, Atlanta GA, and Conyers GA, by calling or going online at www.allergyinatlanta.com, so you will be able to get a head start on symptom relief this spring!